Michelina Di Cesare

-Michelina Di Cesare (1841–1868) was known as La Brigantessa.
-She was a member and perhaps a leader of the Briganti, southern Italians who fought against the Italian authority after the unification of the Italian states.
+Michelina Di Cesare (1841–1868), also known as La Brigantessa, was a member and perhaps a leader of the brigands in Southern Italy who fought against the Italian authority after the unification of Italy.

 Biography

 Michelina was born to a very poor family in Caspoli, a hamlet of Mignano Monte Lungo, in the province of Terra di Lavoro, nowadays in the province of Caserta.
 Her brother and their parents, Domenico Antonio Di Cesare and Giuseppa Diodati, were laborers.
 According to the mayor of Mignano, even when she was a child, Michelina would conduct small thefts in the surroundings of Caspoli.

 In 1861, she married Rocco Tenga, who died the following year leaving her a widow at age 20.
 In 1862 she met Francesco Guerra, a former Bourbon soldier and deserter, who joined Rafaniello's band and soon became its leader.
-Michelina and Rocco became partners, and the former joined the latter in hiding; this was described by the brigand Ercolino Rasti in 1863, who was under interrogation.
+Michelina and Guerra became partners, and the former joined the latter in hiding; this was described by the brigand Ercolino Rasti in 1863, who was under interrogation.
 There was speculation that Di Cesare and Guerra were married in the church of Galluccio even if there is no record of the marriage.

 At the time these brigands did not consider themselves bandits.
-Instead they thought they were superior to simple thieves because they were motivated to fight against "foreigners" and conquerors of their homelands.
+Instead they viewed themselves as superior to simple thieves because they were waging guerrilla warfare against Northern Italian "foreigners", who had overthrown their King and conquered their homeland.

 Di Cesare was a prominent collaborator of Guerra, the ringleader as revealed in the testimony of Domenico Compagnone, who under interrogation said: "The gang is composed of 21 individuals, including the two women who are together with Fuoco and Guerra, of which Guerra's [Di Cesare] is also armed with two shotguns and pistol.
-Of the gang [only] the leaders are armed with two-shot rifles and pistols, with the exception of the two aforementioned leaders who hold revolvers.
-Therefore, not only was Michelina Di Cesare an effective member of the gang, but from the weapons she carried it appears that she was one of its recognized leaders."
+Of the gang [only] the leaders are armed with two-shot rifles and pistols, with the exception of the two aforementioned leaders who hold revolvers".
+Therefore, not only was Michelina Di Cesare an effective member of the gang, but from the weapons she carried it appears that she was one of its recognized leaders.